Watch video recording & Get follow-along PBIX example

 To recap, here is the landing page checklist:

-Let’s kick off with an executive KPI dashboard.
+Let’s take a look at an executive KPI dashboard.

 This is done with the Zebra BI Tables visual and you can always take a more data-focused approach.
 Our advice, however, is to try to at least visualize the absolute variances in a table, because this is what really guides the reader’s attention.